espdev/csaps/docs/manual.rst

     print('Spline smoothing parameter:', spline.smooth)
     print('Spline description:', spline.spline)

-Now we can use the computed spline to evaluate (smoothing) data for given data sites repeatedly:
+After we can use the computed spline to evaluate (smoothing) data for given data sites repeatedly:

 .. jupyter-execute::